miyako/4d-plugin-archive/README.md

 The total size is calculated first in the calling process.
 After that, the archive will be elegated to a new thread.

+The preprocessing should be relatively fast for `archive write`.
+The command will add up the actual file size as well as the extended attributes on Mac.
+Creating a 7-zip format will take more time, since .7z requires intense usage of the CPU.

+By contrast, the preprocessing could be relatively slow for `archive read`.
+The command will add up the `archive_entry_size` of each item in the archive.
+Expanding a 7-zip format should be quite fast.

 #### Technology

 [libarchive](https://www.libarchive.org)